IbrahimAli-git/SAD-ADR-Assessment/Choosing-a-Prototyping-tool/index.md

 2. Users have access to a large community of downloadable content which ease one's journey in creating a prototype.
 3. Figma is great for designing user interfaces which can include anything from static webpages to interactive websites with clickable icons.
 4. Figma enables a design to be created for any device (Web, Phone, Tablet, etc).
-5. I have already have some experience using Figma and have used it in team projects to build a prototype.
+5. I already have some experience using Figma and have used it in team projects to build a prototype.

 ## Consequences
 The use of Figma will require some basic training before beginning designing the prototype.
 Specifically in the creation of user interface components that Figma requires the user to create.